naymurdev/stage/server/README.md

 **Render-specific notes:**
 - The `render.yaml` file is included for automatic configuration
-- Playwright browsers are installed during the build step
+- Playwright browsers are installed during the build step using `PLAYWRIGHT_BROWSERS_PATH=0` to ensure they persist in `node_modules`
+- System dependencies are automatically installed with `--with-deps` flag
 - Health check endpoint is automatically configured at `/health`
 - Minimum 512MB RAM recommended (Starter plan)
 - For production, consider upgrading to Standard plan for better performance
+- Build time: ~3-5 minutes (includes browser download ~280MB)

 ### Option 2: Railway